Ślepowron coat of arms: Roman legend

-The Hungarian/Polish Part
+Hungarian/Polish legend

 In the Kingdom of Hungary, the Wallachian-Hungarian family of Korvin had flourished since the 15th century.
-They claimed descent from Valerious - who, according to the interpretation of Baroque authors, became a big landowner on the Dacian-Pannonian frontiers, the future Hungary - which is of very doubtful veracity.

-It is true that Janos Hunyadi and his son, Matthias Corvinus Hunyadi, King of Hungary and Bohemia, called themselves "Corvinus" and had their coins minted displaying a "raven with a ring".
+Janos Hunyadi and his son Matthias Corvinus Hunyadi, King of Hungary and Bohemia, called themselves "Corvinus" and minted coins displaying a raven with a ring.

-The epithet Corvinus was coined by Matthias' biographer, the Italian Antonio Bonfini, who claimed that the Hunyadi family descended from Marcus Valerius Corvinus.
-This connection, spurious or not, was later taken over by the Polish aristocrats connected with the Hungarian family.
+The epithet Corvinus was coined by Matthias' biographer, the Italian Antonio Bonfini, who claimed that the Hunyadi family descended from Marcus Valerius Corvinus, who had supposedly settled on the Dacian-Pannonian frontiers, the future Hungary.
+This claim was later taken over by the Polish aristocrats connected with the Hungarian Hunyadi family.